Battle of Eniwetok: Background

-The atoll became part of the Japanese South Seas Mandate since the end of World War I, but Japan had no military presence until November 1942, when an airfield was constructed on Engebi Island, for use only for refueling planes between Truk and islands to the east; no aviation personnel were stationed there and the island had only token defenses.
-When the Gilbert Islands fell to the United States, the Imperial Japanese Army assigned defense of the atoll to the 1st Amphibious Brigade, recently formed from reservists of 3rd Independent Garrison in Manchukuo.
-The 1st Amphibious Brigade under the command of Major General Yoshimi Nishida. arrived on 4 January 1944.
-The brigade had 3,940 men; however, with the loss of its supply ship Aikoku Maru during Operation Hailstone, only 2,586 men arrived on Eniwetok.
-These men were supplemented by aviation personnel, civilian employees, and labourers.
-Most were stationed on Parry Island, where General Nishida established his HQ.
+Following World War I, the atoll became part of the Japanese South Seas Mandate.
+Japan had no military presence until November 1942, when an airfield was constructed on Engebi Island.
+This was used for refueling planes between Truk and islands to the east, with no aviation personnel stationed there; and the island had only token defenses.

+When the Gilbert Islands fell to the United States in late 1943, the Imperial Japanese Army assigned defense of Eniwetok to the 1st Amphibious Brigade, recently formed from reservists of the 3rd Independent Garrison in Manchukuo, 3,940 men under the command of Major General Yoshimi Nishida, first arriving on 4 January 1944.

+On 17-18 February 1944, Vice Admiral Raymond A. Spruance executed Operation Hailstone, an American carrier strike against the Japanese base at Truk in the Caroline Islands destroying 39 warships and more than 200 planes.
+Among the lost was the 1st Amphibious Brigade's supply ship Aikoku Maru.

+Altogether, only 2,586 of General Nishida's men arrived on Eniwetok.
+These were supplemented by aviation personnel, civilian employees, and labourers.
+Most were stationed on Parry Island (now Medren), where Nishida established his headquarters.

 Battle of Engebi

 Engebi Island is at the north tip of Enewetak Atoll.
 The island is triangular in shape, with a palm grove on its eastern side and an airfield across its north half.
 The island was lightly defended by a garrison of 60 men with a battery of two 12 cm guns and two twin mounted 13 mm machine guns.
 The island also had 500 non-combatants.
 On 4 January 1944, the 1st Amphibious Brigade arrived on Eniwetok.
 Engebi received 692 men from the brigade and 54 naval personnel, commanded by Colonel Toshio Yano.
-These reinforcements had two flame throwers, thirteen grenade launchers, twelve light machine guns, four heavy machine guns, two 37 mm anti-tank guns, eleven 81mm mortars, one 20mm automatic gun, two 20 mm cannons, two Type 94 75 mm mountain guns, and three Type 95 light tanks.
+These reinforcements had two flame throwers, thirteen grenade launchers, twelve light machine guns, four heavy machine guns, two 37 mm anti-tank guns, eleven 81 mm mortars, one 20 mm automatic gun, two 20 mm cannons, two Type 94 75 mm mountain guns, and three Type 95 light tanks.
 They were deployed on the lagoon side, where Colonel Yano expected the Americans to land.
 They constructed a strong point half way along the shore and smaller strong points at the island's three corners.

-On 16 February United States Navy aircraft from TG 58.4 attacked Engebi.
+On 16 February United States Navy aircraft from Task Group 58.4 attacked Engebi.
 This took the airfield out of operation.
-It also destroyed up to 14 aircraft and one of the coastal defence guns, at the north-eastern corner of the island.
+It also destroyed up to 14 aircraft and one of the coastal defence guns, at the northeastern corner of the island.
 The main invasion fleet arrived off Eniwetok early on 17 February.

-Naval bombardment of Eniwetok began on 17 February, and at 13:18, US forces landed on Canna and Camelia islets, near Engebi.
+Naval bombardment of Eniwetok began on 17 February, and at 13:18 US forces landed on Canna and Camelia islets, near Engebi.
 No resistance was encountered.
 A blocking force was placed on the island chain to the south of Engebi to stop the defenders from escaping.